rapiddweller/rapiddweller-benerator-ce/doc/performance_tuning.md

 This is especially useful if the database is accessed over a slow network connection and query result sets are at least as large as the fetch size and are iterated to a relevant extent.
-When setting the fetch size to value that is too high, performance may actually decrease.
+When setting the fetch size to a value that is too high, performance may actually decrease.

 ## Restrict logging